spiffytech/spinrunner/README.md

 You'll also need to nuget install the FAKE build tool - eventually I may get around to making that easy.
 In the meantime, find a copy of nuget.exe and run

-`mono --runtime=v4.0 $NW/nuget.exe install fake -OutputDirectory tools -ExcludeVersion`
+`mono --runtime=v4.0 nuget.exe install fake -OutputDirectory tools -ExcludeVersion`